machinekoder/pickit-docs/docs/documentation/flex/how-to-use-pickit-flex.rst

 Fit & filter objects
 ~~~~~~~~~~~~~~~~~~~~

-The final step of Pickit flex is to fit a certain geometric shape on
+The final step of Pickit Flex is to fit a certain geometric shape on
 every cluster and to filter out the wrong objects.
 All accepted objects
-can be send back to the robot one by one.
+can be sent to the robot one by one.

 For each cluster that was accepted in the previous step now a shape is
 fitted.
 In the image below we see that each cluster gives rise to a